-element of the new European regulatory framework shall reach a new level of maturity, on which the proper functioning, predictability, legal certainty of the sustainable finance market strongly depends.
+tioning, predictability, legal certainty of the sustainable finance market strongly depends.

-ESMA's progress report on greenwashing: Insights for
+ESMA's progress report on greenwashing: Insights for impact investing.

-impact investing.
 ESMA's progress report addresses greenwashing risks related to impact claims at several levels.
-First, it addresses misleading claims about real-world impact in general.
+First, it addresses misleading claims about real-world impact in general26.
 Here, in ESMA's view, main issues stem from the fact that there are currently no rules under the EU sustainable finance framework on the use of the term "impact" and impact-related terms.
 According to the regulator, most frequent misleading claims relate to exaggeration based on an unproven causal link between an ESG metric and real-world impact (implying ESG metrics mean more than what they do).
 Lack of clarity about where exactly the impact is factored in or achieved is another point the regulator mentions in the context of misleading impact claims.
 Lack of essential information about the main aspects of any impact framework (intentionality, additionality, impact measurement) is another situation or scenario which ESMA sees as a problematic practice in the impact area.
 Selecting inadequate measures of impact and having insufficiently robust standards for correctly measuring product-level impact are described as further problematic areas.
 Even when plausible and well-calculated measures are in place, exaggeration (for example, regarding contribution to a given UN SDG), ambiguity, and cherry-picking can lead to misleading real-world impact claims.
-Second, ESMA's report addresses the topic of misleading claims on impact as a high-risk area for investment managers.
+Second, ESMA's report addresses the topic of misleading claims on impact as a high-risk area for investment managers27.
 The report notes that the term "impact washing" is entering the ESG marketplace's vocabulary to describe misleading claims on impact.
 Beside listing some examples of misleading fund claims, the report notes that such claims can also stem "from a confusion about types of impact targeted by a given fund."
-The report then proceeds to discuss two types of impact fund strategies: "Buying" impact vs. "Creating" impact, providing valuable insights on both including what those two types consist of and how they are related to SFDR Article 8 und 9 product disclosure categories.
-Further, the report shares some technical insights which may be of particular interest to the impact investing professionals' community, including
+The report then proceeds to discuss two types of impact fund strategies: "Buying" impact vs. "Creating" impact28, providing valuable insights on both including what those two types consist of and how they are related to SFDR Article 8 und 9 product disclosure categories.
+Further, the report shares some technical insights which may be of particular interest to the impact investing professionals' community, including commentary on the subtleties and nuances essential to a professional conversation about impact, especially as